What Is Homebridge - And Why You Need It

 In Summary

-HomeKit is a solid home automation solution with deep integration into Apple’s ecosystem and good third party software apps.
+HomeKit is a solid home automation solution with deep integration into Apple’s ecosystem and good third-party software apps that can expand functionality.
 The device landscape is growing, albeit slowly, and while it does Homebridge offers a way to connect those devices that may never add official support.

 The capabilities of these additional devices and platforms can greatly expand what you can do in HomeKit, especially for users outside the US market where device makers are focused.
 With plugins available for many device brands, there’s a good chance of finding one for that problem device you’d really like to integrate, and the capabilities are on par with any officially supported device.